On this page you will find the Police and Crime Commissioner’s publications.

 Town and Parish Council Survey Results

-Results from the 2019 Town and Parish Council survey can be found here.
+View the results from the 2020 Town and Parish Council survey.

-Results from the 2018 Town and Parish Council survey can be found here
+View the results from the 2018 Town and Parish Council survey.

 Public Confidence and Perceptions

-The PCC and West Mercia Police have commissioned research to measure public confidence and perceptions related to policing and crime in West Mercia.
-Click here to view the reports.
+The PCC has commissioned research to measure public confidence and perceptions related to policing and crime in West Mercia.
+The reports can be found here.

 The PCC’s commitment to tackling the misuse of drugs in our communities is outlined within this strategy document.